 Understanding government benefits

 Keep this in mind when planning for your post-retirement income.
 Be sure to contact the applicable agencies to find out what you need to do before moving countries if you plan to do so.

 In countries with nationalized public health care, you may take advantage of these services as a retiree and lower your health care costs.
 For instance, in Spain, foreigners can join their social security system for a small fee, providing access to many hospitals and clinics.

 Hiring a professional

 The truth is that navigating retirement planning for multinationals can get very tricky.
 Laws can change and new investment vehicles can crop up between now and when you want to retire.
 Plus, if you decide to invest in a country where you don’t reside, you will need to report your investment income and gains to the local jurisdiction and where you live.

-Hiring an accountant that specializes in navigating foreign investing (ideally with clients who are multinationals) to assist you is essential.
+Hiring an accountant specializing in navigating foreign investing (ideally with multinational clients) to assist you is essential.
 Although hiring an investment professional may not be necessary for every country to hire an investment professional, it can be essential if you plan to move to the European Union.

-Thanks to the PRIIPS and KIDS regulations, the European Union has added a layer of complexity to Americans who want to keep investing in the stock market while residing in the European Union.
-At this point, it is essential to have a trusted, experienced, financial professional to help you navigate the best investment options.
+Thanks to the PRIIPS and KIDS regulations, the European Union has added a layer of complexity to Americans who want to keep investing in the stock market while residing there.
+At this point, it is essential to have a trusted, experienced financial professional to help you navigate the best investment options.

 Ultimately, it is recommended to understand all your options to choose the right country for you.
 The differences between Mexico and France are not only the language or the food but also how your income will be tax and the possible restrictions that your host country might place on your U.S. investment accounts.